How Long Do Tomatoes Last | Best Storage Tips

 Check out our guide on ways of preserving food for more information on some of the techniques.

-How long do tomatoes last after cut? – Tomatoes will last for less than 1 day if left outside of the fridge and 3-4 days in the fridge.
+- How long do tomatoes last after the cut? – Tomatoes will last for less than 1 day if left outside of the fridge and 3-4 days in the fridge.

 - How long do tomatoes last after picking? – This depends on how ripe tomatoes were prior to picking them.
 Generally, between 7 days to as long as 14 days.